KitsapCreator/pihole-blocklists/README.md

 - Use these same steps can be used when proposing subtractions.
 - Use the Issues tab to report false positives and other problems.
 - Before creating an issue, look to see if your problem has already been raised by someone else to prevent duplicate issues.
-- If you don't want to mess around with editing files and creating a pull request yourself, simply create an issue with the domain(s) that you propose to add along with what list you propose to put them in.
+- If you don't want to edit files and create a pull request yourself, simply create an issue with the domain(s) that you propose to add along with what list you propose to put them in.

 # Tips and Tricks